ganeshcpote/automation-list/README.md

-# Autonation / POC List
+# Automation / POC List
 This repo contains the list of automation, POC and their respective code repositories